startreedata/pinot-recipes/recipes/debezium-cdc/README.md

-# Apache Pinot and Debezium Example for MySQL
+# Apache Pinot and Debezium Example for PostgreSQL

+This recipe executes all of the commands in a Makefile.
+It downloads a Postgres dump of data about `dvdrentals` and stands up Kafka connect with Debezium.
+CDC data is written to Kafka which is then consumed by Apache Pinot.

 ```mermaid
 flowchart LR